orbs-network/orbs-network-go/DependencyManagement.md

 This project uses git submodules for dependency management, which means that we do not store third-party source code in our source tree, but instead point to a different git repositories from `vendor/website/vendor-name/lib-name` folder.

-Git stores a link to a certain commit in a different repository.
-That way we always have a certain version and can make sure that we always have working codebase.
+Git stores a link to a specific commit in a different repository.
+That way we always have a specific version of a dependency what we use to raise both the stability and security of our codebase.

 Most of the time you only want to fetch the dependencies via `./git-submodules-checkout.sh` script.
+It will both init and update you to the latest version (set to the specific version that was vetted and selected) of all dependencies.

-In case you need to introduce or update a dependency, use `manul` to update a commit that points to the dependency version, and open a pull request.
+In case you need to introduce or update a dependency, use `manul` to update a commit that points to the dependency version, and open a pull request. (https://github.com/kovetskiy/manul)

 After the pull request is merged, everyone has to fetch the dependencies using `./git-submodules-checkout.sh`.
 You can always verify if you are up to date with command `manul -Q`.
 If you see a plus sign (`+`) next to a commit id, it means that it's out of sync.